Port of Detroit

 The Port of Detroit is located along the west side of the Detroit River, and is the largest inland port in the state of Michigan.
-The port is overseen by the Detroit/Wayne County Port Authority, a five-member board of directors appointed by the State of Michigan, Wayne County, and the City of Detroit.
+The port is overseen by the Detroit/Wayne County Port Authority, a five-member board of directors appointed by the State of Michigan, Wayne County and the City of Detroit.
 The authority coordinates river commerce on the waters and shoreline of Wayne County.
 The port consists of multiple marine terminals handling general, liquid, and bulk cargo as well as passengers.
 The Port of Detroit's single most valuable commodity is steel, and the largest commodity handled by tonnage is ore.
 Other important commodities handled at the port include stone, coal and cement.

 Overview

 The port authority is governed by a board composed of five members.
-Two members are appointed by the government of the city of Detroit, two members are appointed by the government of Wayne County, and one member is appointed by the Governor of Michigan.
+Two members are appointed by the government of the city of Detroit, two members are appointed by the Wayne County Commission and one member is appointed by the Governor of Michigan.
 These parties also provide the operational funding for the authority.
 Day-to-day operations are overseen by a hired executive director.
 The authority is charged with the assisting in the application doling out of state and federal grants, as well as facilitating capital improvements of the port.
 The authority is also involved in environmental programs, such as removing abandoned vessels from local waterways, and is permitted to finance bonds for port terminals or other development along the riverfront.

 History

 The Detroit Wayne County Port District was established in 1933, though, the Detroit/Wayne County Port Authority was not organized until 1978.
 The first board meeting of the authority was held on October 10, 1980, and Henry Ford II was chosen as its first chairman.

 In March 2021, the authority and the Ambassador Port Co., owned by the Moroun family, came to an agreement to terminate its Master Concession Agreement (MCA) entered into in 2005.
 Ambassador Port Co. loaned the authority $2.1 million to avoid the authority's default on bonds issued by the city-owned Detroit Port Development Co..
 In exchange, Ambassador Port Co. became the sole operator of the port for a 100 year term.
 Though the agreement specified that 2.5% of net profit from port operations was to go to the authority, all of this revenue was used to pay down the loan; with no other significant revenue-generating operations, the authority had only paid $100,000 of the principal on the loan.
-The termination of the deal forgave the authority's loan, provided it with $1 million for general use, and required Ambassador Port Co. to spend $2 million in blight removal.
-In exchange, Ambassador Port Co. acquired NT&D Detroit Terminal.
+The termination of the deal proposes to forgive the authority's loan, provided it with $1 million for general use, and requires Ambassador Port Co. to spend $2 million in blight removal.
+In exchange, Ambassador Port Co. would acquire NT&D Detroit Terminal.
+As of March 2025, the City of Detroit still had not approved the deal to terminate the Master Concession Agreement.